 The Promise Land

-Olive’s warm and fuzzy version of going out of Egypt to the Promised Land skipped the 40 years wandering the whining and complaining attitude of the Israelites.
+Olive’s warm and fuzzy version of going out of Egypt to the Promised Land skipped the 40 years of wandering around in the desert, and nothing about the whining and complaining attitude of the Israelites.
 She taught us about the Burning Bush and the Ten Commandments on the way to Canaan.

 Note: The Children of Isreal, according to Olive, marched right into the promised land right after the Wall of Jerico came tumbling down.
-Here version was simple and safe.
+Her version was simple and safe.

 Hide God’s Word From the Commies